scan-io-git/scan-io/docs/reference/cmd-sarif-issues.md

 # SARIF Issues Command
-The `sarif-issues` command creates GitHub issues from high severity findings in SARIF reports.
+The `sarif-issues` command creates GitHub issues from SARIF findings with configurable severity levels.
 It implements intelligent issue correlation to avoid duplicates and automatically closes issues that are no longer present in recent scans.

 This command is designed and recommended for CI/CD integration and automated security issue management, enabling teams to track and manage security findings directly in their GitHub repositories.